permutive-engineering/prometheus4cats/docs/implementations/java.md

 ### Built-in Metrics

-The Java registry provides some metrics related to its internals:
+The Java registry provides some metrics related to its internals, these can used when investigating a callback that may not be functioning probably:

 | Metric Name                                          | Metric Type | Labels                             | Description                                                                                                                                                                |
 |------------------------------------------------------|-------------|------------------------------------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------|